Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 Swipe to read

 The prophet of God was the son of Amoz.
 He was born in Jerusalem, over 750 years before the birth of Jesus Christ.
-He was married to 'the prophetess' who gave birth to a son named Maher-Shalal-Hash-Baz because “before the boy knows how to say 'My father' or 'My mother,' the wealth of Damascus and the plunder of Samaria will be carried off by the king of Assyria.”
+He was married to ‘the prophetess’ who gave birth to a son named Maher-Shalal-Hash-Baz because “before the boy knows how to say ‘My father’ or ‘My mother,’ the wealth of Damascus and the things stolen of Samaria will be carried off by the king of Assyria.”

 In conclusion, Isaiah believed in God's promises, even though he did not witness their fulfillment, he told the prophecies without doubt.
 To the glory of God, Isaiah's prophecy about the birth and crucifixion of Jesus Christ was fulfilled in the New Testament.
 The prophesy of the second coming of Christ will come true sometime in the future.